 The Society for In Vitro Biology established the Young Scientist Award in 2009 to recognize outstanding early-career scientists who have made significant contributions to the field of in vitro biology and/or in the development of novel technologies that have advanced in vitro biology.
 This award can only be received once.
 A nomination application must be submitted to the awards committee by February 1 of the application award year.
-Applications may be submitted by email to email@example.com.
-Nomination packages are valid for two consecutive years provided the nominee meets the award criteria.
+Applications may be submitted by email to firstname.lastname@example.org.
+A nomination packet is valid for two consecutive years provided the nominee meets the award criteria.
 After the second year, if the nominee was not awarded but still meets the criteria, a new nomination packet is required and may be submitted.

 - Nominee is a current active SIVB member;

 - Nominee demonstrated significant and original of basic and/or applied research contributions in the area of in vitro biology;

 - Nominee has excellent record of publications including peer-reviewed journal papers, review articles and/or issued patents;

 - Nominee had successful mentoring of graduate students, postdocs, staff members, visiting scientists, peers, etc; or successful management record.

 - In-kind monetary award which will include current year meeting registration to attend and accept the award, and free membership in the next calendar year.
 This award will be covered by the sponsoring section;